FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The scrambled clue "nooni" = onion.

-Onions are bulb vegetables that grow underground.
-They do best in cooler weather.
-Onions are a good source of vitamin C and fiber, and they also contain antioxidants that help protect the body from damage.
+Onions are bulb vegetables that grow underground and do best in cooler weather.
+They are a good source of vitamin C, fiber, and antioxidants, which help protect the body.
+Onions are used in many dishes to add flavor.

 Fascinating fact: Onions can make you cry when you cut them because of a gas (with a very long name) called syn-Propanethial-S-oxide.
 It is found in garlic too!